 Medicaid is an important source of long-term income coverage for Americans who lack access to affordable health insurance.
-However, in order to qualify Medicaid, the applicant cannot have transferred property without the last five years.
+However, to qualify Medicaid, the applicant cannot have transferred property without the last five years.
 This can complicate matters if you want to leave your house to someone in your will.
-That is when a Lady Bird deed can help you out.
+That is when a Lady Bird Deed can help you out.

 A Lady Bird Deed, also known as an Enhanced Life Estate Deed, can transfer title to a grantee while you still have the enhanced life estate in the property.
 Because you still have control over the property, you will be able to convey the property to someone else (or mortgage it) during your lifetime without the consent of the beneficiaries.
 The property only transfers after the grantor/life tenant’s death.

 Benefits of a Lady Bird Deed

 Not all states allow Lady Bird deeds.
 In states like Texas, it can prevent the state from recovering funds against a grantor who received Medicaid benefits while alive.
 Additionally, the property is exempt from the calculation that the state makes for your Medicaid benefits.